qatrackplus/qatrackplus/docs/admin/qa/test_lists.rst

 ---------------

 Use this field to define the message shown when a test within this test is at Action level.
-If the message is left blank, the default is "Do not treat".
+If the message is left blank, a warning message will not be shown for out of tolerance tests.

 Javascript
 ----------